 - Always take your bezafibrate exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much bezafibrate to take, how often to take it, and any special instructions.

-Like all medicines, bezafibrate can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, bezafibrate can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

 Bezafibrate may interact with a few medications and herbal supplements, so check with your doctor or pharmacist before taking bezafibrate or before starting any new medicines.